The agency is conveniently located in Long Island City E/M/R/7/N/W trains and following buses Q101.

-You will not be allowed into group if you appear to be under the influence and the agency may request you submit to a breathalyzer or a supervised urine test should you appear to be under the influence.
+You will not be allowed into group if you appear to be under the influence and the agency may request you submit to a breathalyzer should you appear to be under the influence.
 Attending treatment under the influence can not be tolerated given safety issues and a persons ability to engage in the treatment process.

 The agency will be reporting back to the Court and/or other legal entities (which will be discussed with you) your progress, your attendance, treatment goals and how you are progressing towards treatment goals.
 It is important that each individual take responsibility for their own treatment and seriously work with their group facilitator on treatment goals identified.
 Failing to seriously work towards treatment goals will result in a meeting with the Director to assess if you can continue with the Program.

-The program accepts males and females age 13 years old and older and females 18yrs and older.
+The program accepts males age 13 years old and older and females 18yrs and older.